fnproject/flow/docs/API.md

 FnProject-Method: POST
 FnProject-ResultStatus: success
 FnProject-Header-CUSTOM-HEADER: user-12334
+FnProject-Exceptional: false          # may be elided if false; as above
 Content-Type: application/json

 ... request body...
 ```

-In the Java runtime, this stage's value will be transparently coerced to the `ExternalResult` type, which wraps the body and headers of the original request.
+In the Java runtime, this stage's value will be transparently coerced to the `HttpRequest` type, which wraps the body and headers of the original request.

 #### Failed Value